d2dUMMY/big-mart-sales-III/README.md

-# Loan-Prediction using Machine Learning
+# Sales using Machine Learning
-Machine learning project on Loan Prediction
+Machine learning project on Sales Prediction

 Competition hosted by **Analytics Vidhya**